THM-Health/PILOS/README.md

 ## About

-PILOS is the complete system for the video conference in class and group learning, which has been in use at the THM Faculty of Health ([FB GES](https://www.thm.de/ges/)) since the summer semester 2020.
-It is based on [BigBlueButton](https://bigbluebutton.org/) and [Greenlight](https://github.com/bigbluebutton/greenlight).

-This project is currently working on the conversion of the Greenlight client, which is based on the [Ruby-On-Rails](https://rubyonrails.org/) framework, to the [Laravel](https://laravel.com/) framework.
+The interface is similar to another open-source project [Greenlight](https://github.com/bigbluebutton/greenlight).
+During the online semester 2020 many features araised that could not be solved or were hard to implement into Greenlight.
+The team behind Greenlight did an amzing job and we want to thank for their hard work!
+However due to the underlying ruby-on-rails software architecture and the small amount of rails software-packages we decided to build a new system with another architecture.

 ## Architecture

-Todo Illustration here
+PILOS is using [Vue.js](https://vuejs.org/) as the Frontend JavaScript Framework, [Laravel](https://laravel.com/) as a PHP based JSON API and littleredbutton's [bigbluebutton-api-php](https://github.com/littleredbutton/bigbluebutton-api-php) as the api for controlling BBB.

 ## Installation

 [Laravel](https://laravel.com/) is the main framework that used to develop PILOS.
 Follow the documentation [here](https://laravel.com/docs/7.x/) to install it in your development machine.

-BigBlueButton server is necessary to use this application.
+A BigBlueButton server is necessary to use this application.
 See how to setup a BigBlueButton server [here](https://docs.bigbluebutton.org/).

 ### 1. How to run